 Box trucks are often used in deliveries around town.
 These drivers are experienced but are put under immense pressure to deliver on time and on route.
-Even though their employers have them on strict timelines, the government has even more stringent regulations for “Hours of Service” that a truck driver can work.
-These regulations help keep other drivers on the road safe from exhausted, over-worked truck drivers.
+Even though truck companies want their trucks to keep moving and earning money for the company owners, tired or fatigued drivers put other people at risk.
+For that reason, there are “Hours of Service” rules that limit how long a truck driver can work without taking a break.
+These rules help keep other drivers on the road safe from exhausted, over-worked truck drivers.

 A blind spot accident occurs when the box truck cannot see the vehicle that is traveling beside it.
-When the driver doesn’t see the vehicle in their rear quarter section or blind spot, the truck will unsafely change lanes which causes a collision.
+When the driver doesn’t see the vehicle in their rear quarter section or blind spot, the truck may change lanes improperly, causing a collision.

-A rollover accident is when a box truck turns over while in motion.
-This type of accident happens most often when taking a turn too fast and when the driver doesn’t have enough experience to be driving the truck in the first place.
-An example of this is when a person rents a large moving truck without having the knowledge to drive it safely.
+A rollover accident occurs when a box truck turns over.
+This type of accident happens most often when taking a turn too fast or when the driver doesn’t have enough experience to be driving the truck in the first place.